-Profoundly marked by her American culture, Loïs Frederick celebrates in her works of Colorfield Painting, the emotion in the hugeness of infinite spaces and the intensity of the strident light of her native region.
+Profoundly marked by her American culture, the painter Loïs Frederick celebrates in her works of Colorfield Painting, the emotion in the hugeness of infinite spaces and the intensity of the strident light of her native region.

 From this land of contrasts, her works are reflections of these visual jolts.
 With great internal power, her art is as much an ode to light as an expression of “gushing but controlled forces” (Henry Galy-Carles), like a covered volcano that is never extinguished.

 © Astrid de Monteverde / Diane de Polignac Gallery